markisrt4/mrtechforge.github.io/index.md

 title: M.R.
 TechForge
 ---

-# Forging Relationships.
-Building Confidence.
-Securing the Digital World.
+# Crafting Clarity.
+Forging Solutions.
+Secured with Integrity.

 Welcome to **M.R.
 TechForge** — where technology meets clarity, integrity, and purpose.
 We believe tech should *work for you*, not confuse you.
+Let's build relationships & tech - together.

 <section>
 <h2 data-icon="🔐">Digital Security Education</h2>